System-Integration/si-exam/readme.md

 ## Edit for server

 - 1. `sh cd backend && gradle fatJar -t`
-- 2. After changes to source code.
-Find your container id for the 'api' service -> `sh docker ps`
+- 2. Find your container id for the 'api' service -> `sh docker ps`.
+Remember this
-- 3. At last run -> `sh docker restart {CONTAINER_ID}`
+- 3. After changes to your backend source code.
+Run -> `sh docker restart {CONTAINER_ID}`